 When word first gets out about the asteroid’s existence, pandemonium ensues throughout South Korea.
 A civil war breaks out, as well as a total failure of the prison system, unleashing the worst humanity has to offer just as the government is paralyzed to do anything about it.
 The emptying of the prisons leads to an uptick in child abductions and human trafficking.
 This hits middle school teacher Jin Se-kyung (Ahn Eun-jin) hard when several of her students are stolen out from under her.
 While some are saved before being shipped overseas, some aren’t so lucky, setting an obsessive need in Jin to never fail her charges again.

 With so many plots running, you’d expect Goodbye Earth to be a rushed mess.
 However, the high number of stories told has the opposite effect.
 It slows the first half of the series to a crawl.
-Every plot element introduced, and every character the viewer meets is accompanied by flashbacks and slow, emotion-setting sequences.
+Every plot element introduced and every character the viewer meets is accompanied by flashbacks and slow, emotion-setting sequences.
 The sheer number of these moments greatly detracts from the larger whole.

 While the narrative sloughs at times, the characters that fill that story are always engaging.
 Jin’s struggle to protect often pulls in those around her.
-Captain Kang In-a (Kim Yoon-hye) must balance her need to fulfill her role to serve the community, while constantly being undercut by her superior.
+Captain Kang In-a (Kim Yoon-hye) must balance her need to fulfill her role to serve the community while constantly being undercut by her superior.
 Her struggles against rampant corruption throughout the system force the character to be as hard as steel at times.
 However, Kang always keeps a kindness in her core, allowing her to be a nuanced and complicated commander.
 She easily becomes the most interesting and well-executed personality in the show.

 Other characters bring their own emotional elements to the story.
-Whether it’s the priest struggling with a crisis of faith as his church crumbles around him, or a mother clinging to the memory of a lost child, Goodbye Earth treats each character with reverence, allowing all to feel real and impactful.
+Whether it’s the priest struggling with a crisis of faith as his church crumbles around him or a mother clinging to the memory of a lost child, Goodbye Earth treats each character with reverence, allowing all to feel real and impactful.

 The show also does a great job of setting up the world visually.
 While some areas of the show’s central city have quickly come to ruin, much still survives.
-This precarious balance allows the show to emphasize the plight of its characters, while not making its world seem unlivable or too well-kept.
-The presence of numerous ad hoc monuments to lost loved ones are also scattered about public places.
+This precarious balance allows the show to emphasize the plight of its characters while not making its world seem unlivable or too well-kept.
+The presence of numerous ad hoc monuments to lost loved ones is also scattered about public places.
 Printout pictures attached to chain-linked fences and small memorial shrines never let the characters or viewers forget the burden the world imposes on its denizens.

-All of these hardships and reminders thereof, make the moments of joy that occur in Goodbye Earth all the more meaningful.
-When loved ones are reunited or a child is saved from imminent danger, the show drives home just how important these small joys are for the people enduring this doomed existence.
+All of these hardships and reminders thereof make the moments of joy that occur in Goodbye Earth all the more meaningful.
+When loved ones are reunited, or a child is saved from imminent danger, the show drives home just how important these small joys are for the people enduring this doomed existence.
 When Jin is reunited with a loved one early in the series, their initial meeting is excellently delivered by both actors.
 Tears and fierce hugs are shown, establishing the importance of the meeting.
 But the show doesn’t stop there.

 When the new arrival slips into sleep on Jin’s couch shortly thereafter, Jin enters a momentary panic.
 Thinking he may be injured or dead, despite no indication of anything other than exhaustion from their journey, she rushes to them, too easily believing that this sweet moment has already turned sour.
 It is a poignant scene.
 One of many the show eventually delivers.